InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/adattributionkit.md

 ## 1. Overview

 AdAttributionKit (AAK) is Apple's privacy-preserving attribution framework introduced in iOS 17.4+ as the successor to SKAdNetwork.
-Like SKAdNetwork, it uses ad network identifiers (`.skadnetwork` suffix) to establish trust between publishers and advertisers while providing cryptographically signed attribution data.
+Like SKAdNetwork, it uses ad network identifiers (`.adattributionkit` and `.skadnetwork` suffix) to establish trust between publishers and advertisers while providing cryptographically signed attribution data.

 This proposal defines a standardized way in OpenRTB to: